sachinj56/Weather-Forecast-App/README.md

 # Weather-Forecast-App

-This web application has been developed using HTML,CSS and jaavscript and uses openweather API to present current weather/temp data for the hundreds of cities across the globe.
+This web application has been developed using HTML,CSS and Jaavscript and uses openweather API to present current weather/temp data for the hundreds of cities across the globe.

 ##final product